kaiosilveira/nodejs-handcrafted-timeout/README.md

 ## Timeouts in Axios

-Axios is one of the most popular libraries when it comes o performing HTTP requests.
-It's commonly seen both in the frontend and backend worlds.
-And it's an example of library that do not specifies a timeout by default.
+Axios is one of the most popular libraries when it comes to performing HTTP requests.
+It's commonly seen both in the frontend and backend worlds and it's an example of library that do not specify a timeout by default.
 Hopefully, though, it's pretty simple and straightforward to do so when creating an Axios request:

 ```javascript
 axios.get('/user?ID=12345', { timeout: 1000 });